Introduction

 As Needed

-- Deep clean coils by soaking in isopropyl alcohol
+- Soak coils in isopropyl alcohol for a deep clean

 - Check seals and o-rings for wear

-The glass bubbler detaches easily for cleaning.
-Avoid using abrasive materials that could scratch the glass or damage seals.
+The bubbler pops off easily for cleaning.
+Don't use anything abrasive or you'll scratch the glass and mess up the seals.

 Who Should Buy the Yocan Pillar

-Budget e-rig seekers: At around $120, the Pillar delivers water filtration and auto mode features that typically cost much more.
-It is an excellent entry point to e-rig vaporization.
+Budget e-rig shoppers: At around $120, you get water filtration and auto mode that usually cost way more.
+Great entry point if you've never owned an e-rig.

-Portable e-rig users: The cylindrical design is more portable than many e-rigs with similar features.
-It genuinely fits in a jacket pocket.
+Portable e-rig fans: The cylindrical shape is more pocketable than most e-rigs with similar features.
+It actually fits in a jacket pocket.

 Who Should Look Elsewhere